BigLurch/churn-predictor/README.md

 This project demonstrates an end-to-end machine learning pipeline for predicting customer churn, designed to mimic a production-ready MLOps system.

+---

 ## Live Demo

 Try the API here:
 https://churn-predictor-65f9.onrender.com/docs

+> Note: The service is hosted on Render's free tier.
+If the API has been inactive, the first request may take 30–60 seconds due to cold start.

 ---